 The tension between "results in" and "on account of" renders the provision ambiguous.
-Indeed, it is precisely because of this ambiguity that the Supreme Court relied upon the 1982 legislative history to come up with the so-called Gingles "factors" in order to give content to Section 2.
-Ironically, the litigants who have launched VRA challenges to felon disenfranchisement laws seek to rely on this legislative history, which does not specifically deal with felon disenfranchisement, while ignoring the extensive legislative history that specifically dealt with the subject.
+Indeed, it is precisely because of this ambiguity that the Supreme Court relied upon the 1982 legislative history to come up with the so-called Gingles "factors" in order to give content to Section 2.44 Litigants who have launched VRA challenges to felon disenfranchisement laws have also sought to rely on this legislative history, over the extensive legislative history specifically dealing with the subject.

-The legislative history of the 1982 amendments reflects not the slightest suggestion that Congress changed the original intent to preserve felon disenfranchisement.
-Indeed, even though it "details many discriminatory techniques used by certain jurisdictions," "[t]here is simply no discussion of felon disenfranchisement in the legislative history surrounding the 1982 amendments."
-Given that forty-six states in 1982 had felon disenfranchisement laws, it seems inconceivable that Congress would sub silentio amend the Voting Rights Act to invalidate the laws of forty-six states, many of which have had such statutes since the founding of the Republic.
+The legislative history of the 1982 amendments reflects scant suggestion that Congress changed the original intent to preserve felon disenfranchisement.
+Even though it "details many discriminatory techniques used by certain jurisdictions," "[t]here is simply no discussion of felon disenfranchisement in the legislative history surrounding the 1982 amendments."45 Given that forty-six states in 1982 had felon disenfranchisement laws, it seems inconceivable that Congress would sub silentio amend the Voting Rights Act to invalidate the laws of forty-six states, many of which have had such statutes since the founding of the Republic.46

-Overturning felon disenfranchisement remains unfathomable to Congress to this very day.
-The VRA's utterly "one-sided legislative history is buttressed by subsequent Congressional acts.
-Since 1982, Congress has made it easier for states to disenfranchise felons."
-The National Voter Registration Act of 1993 not only provides that a felony conviction may be the basis for canceling a voter's registration, but requires federal prosecutors to notify state election officials of federal felony convictions.
-The Help America Vote Act of 2002 actually instructs state election officials to purge disenfranchised felons "on a regular basis" from their computerized voting lists.
-The enactment of these provisions plainly "suggests that Congress did not intend to sweep felon disenfranchisement laws within the scope of the VRA."
+Overturning felon disenfranchisement remains a taboo cause in Congress to this day.
+The VRA's "one-sided legislative history is buttressed by subsequent Congressional acts.
+Since 1982, Congress has made it easier for states to disenfranchise felons."47 The National Voter Registration Act of 1993 not only provides that a felony conviction may be the basis for canceling a voter's registration, but requires federal prosecutors to notify state election officials of federal felony convictions.48 The Help America Vote Act of 2002 actually instructs state election officials to purge disenfranchised felons "on a regular basis" from their computerized voting lists.49 The enactment of these provisions plainly "suggests that Congress did not intend to sweep felon disenfranchisement laws within the scope of the VRA."50

-Not only that, in considering what ultimately became the Help America Vote Act, the Senate actually voted on a floor amendment that would have required states to allow felons to vote after they had completed their terms of incarceration, parole, or probation.
-The proposal would only have applied to federal elections-and its sponsors emphasized they had no quarrel with denying the franchise to convicts who were still serving their sentences.
+In considering the nascent Help America Vote Act, the Senate actually voted on a floor amendment that would have required states to allow felons to vote after they had completed their terms of incarceration, parole, or probation.51 The proposal would only have applied to federal elections-and its sponsors emphasized they had no quarrel with denying the franchise to convicts who were still serving their sentences.
 In the words of the principal sponsor, Senator Reid, who was then the majority whip,

 We have a saying in this country: "If you do the crime, you have to do the time."
 I agree with that. . . .
 [T]he amendment . . . is narrow in scope.
 It does not extend voting rights to prisoners.
 I don't believe in that.
-It does not extend voting rights to ex-felons on parole, even though eighteen States do that.
+It does not extend voting rights to exfelons on parole, even though eighteen States do that.52

-Despite being "narrow in scope," the amendment was rejected by a large bipartisan majority: thirty-one yeas, sixty-three nays.
-Since then, bills have been repeatedly introduced in Congress that essentially copy Senator Reid's proposal verbatim-but not one has so much as been voted out of committee.
-This legislative record belies the contention that Congress has ever sought to do away with felon disenfranchisement in any form.
+Despite being "narrow in scope," the amendment was rejected by a large bipartisan majority: thirty-one yeas, sixty-three nays.53 Since then, bills have been repeatedly introduced in Congress that essentially copy Senator Reid's proposal verbatim-but not one has been so much as voted out of committee.54